USCIS Visitor Policy

 - An individual assisting a disabled person.

-At this time, USCIS cannot allow guests at naturalization ceremonies.
-Ceremonies will be limited to the candidates who are scheduled to be naturalized and individuals providing assistance to disabled persons.
-Face coverings are required during the naturalization ceremony, even if it is held outside of a USCIS space.
+For now, we cannot allow guests at naturalization ceremonies.
+We are limiting attendance at ceremonies to the candidates who are scheduled to be naturalized and individuals helping disabled persons.
+We require the wearing of face coverings during the naturalization ceremony, even if it is held outside of a USCIS building.

 - Are experiencing symptoms of COVID-19;